Tech calls Trump immigration ban 'bigotry' and 'un-American'

 "Apple would not exist without immigration, let alone thrive and innovate the way we do," Apple CEO Tim Cook said in an email to employees, in which he also promised the company would do what it can to help staff affected by the order.
 He also said the order "is not a policy we support."

-And others slammed the president.
-"Trump's order is simple bigotry," tweeted Pierre Omidyar, a PayPal cofounder who also founded a media company called First Look.
+And others outright slammed the president.
+"Trump's order is simple bigotry," tweeted Pierre Omidyar, an eBay co-founder who also started a media company called First Look.

 Together, the statements mark a turning point in Trump's relationship with the tech industry.
 With few exceptions, Silicon Valley executives have spent the last decade campaigning and fundraising for former President Barack Obama and presidential contender Hillary Clinton, making clear their support for Democrats and the party's causes like net neutrality, expanded education and LGBT rights.

-"We want you to keep going with the incredible innovation," Trump said at the time.
+"We want you to keep going with the incredible innovation," Trump said then.
 "Anything we can do to help this go along, we're going to be there for you."

-Some of them have taken Trump up on his offer.
+Some of the executives have taken Trump up on his offer.
 Peter Thiel, a venture capitalist and Facebook board member who gave a speech at the Republican National Convention last year, has become an advisor to Trump's team.
 Tesla CEO Elon Musk has joined a strategic forum of business leaders advising Trump as well.
-Apple CEO Cook has been spotted meeting with administration officials around Washington, while Google has stepped up its lobbying efforts.
+Apple's Cook has been spotted meeting with administration officials around Washington, while Google has stepped up its lobbying efforts.

 Trump's immigration moves may throw a wrench in that budding relationship though.
 The tech industry may now choose to flex its political muscle against the president, and do it more often.

-"Them being silent on this issue would be foolish," said Joe Tuman, a professor at San Francisco State University and former Oakland mayoral candidate, who added that the tech industry's competitive talent pool means it needs the best of the best, regardless of where they come from.
+"Them being silent on this issue would be foolish," said Joe Tuman, a professor at San Francisco State University and a former Oakland mayoral candidate, who added that the tech industry's competitive talent pool means it needs the best of the best, regardless of what country they come from.
 "Frankly, they may have more trouble ahead if they don't say anything."

-The ban affects immigrants and travelers from seven countries, including Iran, Iraq, Syria, Yemen, Sudan, Somalia and Libya.
+The ban affects immigrants and travelers from seven countries: Iran, Iraq, Syria, Yemen, Sudan, Somalia and Libya.

 Kellyanne Conway, a Trump administration spokeswoman, tweeted, "Get used to it," and promised the president was "just getting started."
 The White House did not immediately respond to a request for further comment.